jamesohortle/UnicodeHover/README.md

 The pronunciations for Tangut are from [Tangut database v4.0](http://www.amritas.com/Tangut/tangutdb-4-0.xls) and are the work of Marc Miyake, used here with his permission.

+## License

+This extension is intended to be used by any- and everyone.
+It uses the [MIT License](https://github.com/jamesohortle/UnicodeHover/blob/master/LICENSE.txt).

 ## About the icon

 The character in the icon is `U+1234 ETHIOPIC SYLLABLE SEE`, which is part of the Geʽez script used for several Ethiopic languages, in particular Amharic.
 Although `SEE` is most likely pronounced `seː`, it represents the idea that you can "see" glyphs as easily as 1, 2, 3(, 4).
 It also just looks pretty!